Looking to 2023 With Resilience and Hope

 Rejecting technology can have tragic consequences, as V. Ravichandran revealed this summer in a bracing account of a man-made disaster in Sri Lanka, where a national directive to force all farmers to take up organic farming led to agricultural and economic catastrophe.
 “Forcing every farmer in an entire country to [reject] synthetic fertilizers and crop-protection devices,” he wrote, “is an exercise in lunacy.”

 Farmers need officials to promote sane public policies, especially free trade, which allows food to flow around the world.
-Tariffs impose costs on everyone, as Tim Burrack of Iowa showed early in the year, when he revealed that America’s pre-pandemic trade wars had cost U.S. farmers $27 billion.
+Tariffs impose costs on everyone, as Tim Burrack of Iowa showed early in the year, when he revealed that America’s pre-pandemic trade wars had cost U.S. Les agriculteurs $27 milliard.

 The data proves once again that there are no winners in trade wars.